Tenza/configurations/ArchLinux Installation/README.md

 > Include conf/extra/owncloud.conf

 Now the easy way to set the correct permissions is to copy and run this script.
 Replace the `ocpath` variable with the path to your ownCloud directory, and replace the `htuser` variable with your own HTTP user.
 If the `data` directory does not yet exist, please create it first.
+(Script extracted from owncloud wiki)

 ```
 #!/bin/bash